Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Introduction

 \textbf{Anytime optimization}.
-Modern ASP solvers allow us to compute optimized solutions in an \textit{anytime} fashion.
-The longer the program keeps running, the better the returned solution will be.
-However, given the high complexity of the overall problem, we observe in our experiments that to compute better policies, it is computationally more practical to implement some heuristic functions through action restriction described above than to do it from scratch by brute-force, as we mentioned above.
+Modern ASP solvers enable us to compute optimized solutions in an \textit{anytime} fashion.
+The longer the program runs, the better the returned solution will be.
+However, given the high complexity of the overall problem, our experiments show that it is computationally more practical to implement heuristic functions through action restrictions to compute better policies, rather than optimizing from scratch by exhaustive search.

 The rest of the paper is organized as follows.
 Section \ref{sec:related_work} lists a number of related domains.
-After that, Section \ref{sec:preli} presents the mathematical preliminaries to facilitate our illustration.
-Then, Section \ref{sec:encoding} elaborates on two formal encodings to address the problem.
-Section \ref{sec:case_study} follows by showing three insightful case studies.
-Finally, we conclude the paper by discussing potential applications of our system and possible future directions to work on.
+After that, Section \ref{sec:preli} introduces some mathematical notations to illustrate the problem.
+Next, Section \ref{sec:encoding} elaborates on the formal encodings to address the problem.
+Section \ref{sec:case_study} presents several experiments and findings.
+Finally, we conclude the paper by discussing potential applications and future directions.